-Membership is open to all nations with the capacity to contribute to iBOL’s scientific mission.
+The ability to join iBOL is open to all nations with the capacity to contribute to our scientific mission.
 In each nation, a member organization is responsible for coordinating iBOL activities.
 Current lead organizations include government agencies, natural history museums, research centers, and universities.

 Are there membership fees?

-There is an annual membership fee of $5,000 CAD.
-Most funds are used to cover expenses for the national representative to participate in the annual meeting of the Science Committee.
+There is an annual membership fee of $5,000 CAD per representative.
+Most funds are used to cover expenses for national representatives to participate in the annual meeting of the Science Committee.
 Any balance is used to publicize the accomplishments of the project.

 Can I still participate if I cannot pay to be a member?

-Associate Memberships (no cost) are open to nations which must make in-kind contributions to sustain their ongoing participation.
+Associate Memberships (no cost) are open to nations making in-kind contributions to sustain their ongoing participation.